 About 80 percent of the United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at median levels or greater for this time of year.
 The wells in the northern portion of the KB are mostly completed in the Floridan aquifer and the wells in southern KB in the surficial aquifer system.
-Surface water and groundwater levels increased across the Kissimmee Basin over the last seven days.
-Floridan aquifer well OSF-70R is in the "red" caution zone and Lake Kissimmee (S-65) is in the "yellow" caution zone.
+Surface water levels and groundwater levels showed mixed trends across the Kissimmee Basin over the last seven days.
+Floridan aquifer well OSF-70R is in the "yellow" caution zone.

-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are 21.09, 19.36, and 19.22 feet, all above the fourteen feet agricultural cut-off.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are 21.37, 19.14, and 19.59 feet, all above the fourteen feet agricultural cut-off.
 About 70 percent of the UEC surficial aquifer stations are at median levels and higher for this time of year.
-About half of the Lower East Coast (LEC) stations recorded decreasing water levels over the last seven days.
+About 80 percent of the Lower East Coast (LEC) stations recorded decreasing water levels over the last seven days, likely due to lack of precipitation.
 EVER-4 (Everglades National Park) and S-176 (C-111 basin) are in the "yellow" caution zone.
-The majority the LEC surface and groundwater stations are at median levels and higher for this time of year.
+The majority the LEC surface and groundwater stations are in the lower percentile ranges for this time of year.

-Groundwater levels increased in about 70 percent of the Lower West Coast (LWC) stations over the past seven days.
+Groundwater levels increased in about 90 percent of the Lower West Coast (LWC) groundwater stations over the past seven days.
 All the Surficial aquifer wells, Lower Tamiami wells, and Sandstone aquifer wells are at median or higher levels.
 About 60 percent of the Mid-Hawthorn aquifer monitor wells are in the lower percentile ranges, with the remainder at median levels and higher.
 Figure 1 summarizes current conditions.